The Man from Tripoli: A Former French Spy’s Memoirs on Libya and the Fall of Gaddafi

 Nothing has really changed.
 And what I’m absolutely certain of is that it was the Gaddafi regime that managed to hold it all together.
 Cyrenaica is traditionally separatist, there have always been tensions with Tripolitania, including during the time of King Idris.
 Always, except during the reign of Gaddafi.

 Let’s be clear: the “Guide” was not my cup of tea, but the fact is that he had succeeded in silencing the divergent interests of the different tribes, and that during his forty years at the head of Libya, real progress has been made in education, health… And he had put Islamism under a bushel.
-So I’ll say it again: for me, it’s incomprehensible that Sarkozy wanted to pay for his scalp.
+So I’ll say it once more: for me, it’s incomprehensible that Sarkozy wanted to pay for his scalp.
 Yes, Gaddafi was putting a spoke in the wheels of France.
 But it also helped all the Sahelian countries.

 To read